-- 6.4.6 Valve cover may be modified or replaced for cosmetic purposes and/or weight reduction only. - 6.4.7 Replacement of general maintenance parts (e.g., gaskets, seals, spark plugs, spark plug wires, spark plug caps, wiring, water hoses, fuel lines, clamps and fasteners) shall not be restricted to original equipment providing the following: - Replacement gaskets may be used but must be of the same type (e.g., sheet, o-ring, etc.) as their OEM counterparts.
-With the exception of head gaskets and base gaskets, all replacement gaskets must maintain a thickness of plus or minus 20% of the OEM gasket thickness as furnished by the manufacturer.
-Base gasket cannot be thicker than 0.8mm (0.032in).
-Head gaskets must be no thinner than .005mm (0.002in) than the OEM thickness as supplied by the manufacturer.
-Head gaskets must be no thicker than 1.55mm (0.06in) than the OEM thickness as supplied by the manufacturer. - 2) Stripped threads must be repaired to the original size. - Fasteners (e.g., bolts, nuts and washers) may not be substituted with titanium pieces unless originally equipped.
+- Head gaskets must be no thicker than 1.55mm (0.06in) than the OEM thickness as supplied by the manufacturer. - 2) Stripped threads must be repaired to the original size. - Fasteners (e.g., bolts, nuts and washers) may not be substituted with titanium pieces unless originally equipped.
 Fasteners may integrate locking mechanisms. - 6.4.8 When Four-Stroke and Two-Stroke Ski PWC are combined in the same Stock Class then the IJSBA may require that those Four-Stroke Ski PWC which are not normally aspirated (Turbocharged or Supercharged) shall be affixed with an IJSBA approved boost regulator.
 The boost regulator shall be set to release any boost pressure above 110% of the stock specifications.
 The IJSBA shall publish the official interpretation of the stock specifications.
 The HSR-Benelli S4 boost pressure is limited to 7.7psi in Stock Class Competition. - 6.4.9 (Runabout Only) A stop valve may be affixed to the intercooler supply line in order to prevent surges which might cause damage to the intercooler.
+Blow off valves may be added to protect engine life.